Frequently Asked Questions

 Schedule appointments with Career Services and with your academic advisor to discuss your internship early, preferably during the semester preceding the actual internship.

 Complete both the Internship Job Description form and the Petition for Academic Credit form, including all required signatures!

 Submit the Completed Internship Job Description and Petition for Academic Credit forms directly with the M Center.
 Both forms must be submitted no later than the day before the last day to add classes each semester.

 back to top

 Recommended Internship Planning Steps

 - Think about your career goals.
 An internship is a chance to try out a prospective career, and to gain professional work experience.
 If you are unclear or confused about career direction, discuss this with a career counselor and your advisor.
 Self-assessment to help determine career direction is often helpful.

 - Review internship opportunities by taking advantages of the resources offered in the Career Services Office, located in Sage Hall, Room 118.
 Search for additional lisitings using the online resources listed on the Career Service's internship website, including their link to NACElink.
 Make a list, by name of the organization, of all the internships that interest you.
 Don't be selective now, narrow later when you have more information.

-- Make an individual appointment with the internship coordinator, Pooja Sharma, and bring your list with you.
+- Make an individual appointment with a counselor in Career Services, and bring your list with you.
 Develop a plan for contacting all prospective internship employers.

 - Follow Internship application procedures exactly as each employer requests.
 You may call directly, and ask for an interview if there are no specific application instructions.
 Most of the time, you will be asked to send a resume and cover letter, followed by a screening process and an interview.

 - Complete the top portion of the Petition for Academic Credit.
 Make an appointment with your faculty advisor.
 Discuss your internship plans and obtain necessary signatures.

 - File your Internship Job Description and Petition for Academic Credit (completed and with all signatures) directly with the M Center by the deadline.

 back to top